Several killed after car rams into crowd at Vancouver street festival

 Several killed as car rams into Vancouver’s Lapu Lapu festival crowd

+A number of people killed and multiple others injured as driver ploughs into crowd at a prominent Filipino festival.

-A number of people have been killed and multiple others injured in Vancouver after a driver drove into a crowd at a Filipino street festival in the western Canadian city, police say.
+Several people have been killed and multiple others were injured in Vancouver after a vehicle drove into a crowd at a Filipino street festival in the western Canadian city, police say.

-Police said the incident happened shortly after 8:00 pm Saturday (0300 GMT Sunday) in the city’s Sunset on Fraser neighbourhood and the driver has been taken into custody.
+Police said the incident happened shortly after 8pm on Saturday (03:00 GMT Sunday) in the city’s Sunset on Fraser neighbourhood, and that the driver, a 30-year-old man, had been taken into custody.

 Vancouver’s Mayor Ken Sim said, “I am shocked and deeply saddened by the horrific incident at today’s Lapu Lapu Day event.”